Railway platform height: Philippines

 There are various platform heights for railway lines in the Philippines.
 For heavy rail and commuter rail systems such as the LRT Line 2 and the PNR Metro Commuter Line, most stations are generally set at 1100 mm.
 For the LRT Line 1 and MRT Line 3 which use light rail vehicles, the platform heights are at 620 mm and 920 mm, respectively.
 Future train lines such as the Metro Manila Subway and the North–South Commuter Railway will use the same heavy rail standard at 1100 mm, while the PNR South Long Haul's platform height will be the Chinese standard of 1250 mm.

 Previously, the Philippine National Railways had lower platforms prior to the 2009 reconstruction of its network.
 Some stations such as have its 200 mm curb height platforms still intact as of 2020, while others such as and have 760 mm platforms built during the early 2000s.

 Taiwan

 Taiwan high-speed rail platforms are 1250 mm above rail.

 Example of a platform whose height was raised.

-In Taiwan, Taiwan Railways Administration's platforms were 760 mm tall and passengers must take two stair steps to enter the train.
+In Taiwan, Taiwan Railway's platforms were 760 mm tall and passengers must take two stair steps to enter the train.
 In 2001, however, the platforms were raised to 960 mm, cutting the steps needed to one.
 Between 2016 and 2020, platforms were again raised to 1150 mm, and the unnecessary gap on trains were filled in.